Monday, 24 December 2007

 The Velez-Diaz saga needs rounding off too.
 Their site reappeared, and this time a 'whois' actually gave the name, address, telephone, and email for Joanna Velez-Diaz, who was most surprised to hear from me.
 But it does seem that the site is legitimate, and the phishing pages were hacked into the site.

+Finally, a mystery.
+Well a mystery to me that is; most computing bods will know exactly.
+I've seen phishes recently that have concealed code at the bottom (using white text on white background).
 It all looks rather like the stuff that comes up when you get the infamous BSOD, and no doubt has some malign intent, should you be foolish enough to open the email in say, Outlook, rather than using a web-based mail.
 But if you're passing by and know exactly what it does, please post a comment; I'd love to know.
 This, for example, was hidden at the end of a recent 'Royal Bank of Scotland' phish :

 0x4228, 0x72761993, 0x40 start, tmp, update, NGL, XWBR 0x93889253, 0x26883050, 0x093, 0x4, 0x836, 0x267, 0x5, 0x79, 0x62 0x907, 0x0, 0x98175715, 0x96744278, 0x694, 0x7766 S5E: 0x059, 0x811, 0x42019273, 0x02119710, 0x6959, 0x4, 0x096, 0x86479479, 0x6544, 0x78, 0x75844392, 0x00, 0x447, 0x88, 0x921 0x342, 0x84, 0x00, 0x48622110, 0x70, 0x1208 source: 0x617, 0x33, 0x3560, 0x1, 0x211, 0x723, 0x2, 0x65, 0x49118100, 0x92, 0x84090947, 0x91769642, 0x12, 0x0100, 0x92263527 OBD: 0x536, 0x1214, 0x28 0x986, 0x9, 0x3